mieweb/docs/content/functions/system-administration/data-migration/order-list-import-tool.md

 ## **Column Definition**

-The order list column definition shall contain all columns listed below regardless if their is a value or not.
+The order list column definition shall contain all columns listed below regardless if there is a value or not.
 * R = Required
 * O = Optional